 The American College of Sports Medicine reports that roughly 25,000 people in the United States sprain their ankle daily.
-Additionally, almost one-half of all sports-related injuries are ankle sprains, causing a large number of athletes to miss trainings and practices in the sports they love most.
-Fortunately, chiropractic has been deemed beneficial when it comes to ankle sprain recovery, and it's something that Drs.
-Matt & Annie Reyes has had success with in our State College, PA office.
+Additionally, almost one-half of all sports-related injuries are ankle sprains, causing a large number of athletes to miss training and practices in the sports they love most.
+Fortunately, chiropractic has been deemed beneficial when it comes to ankle sprain recovery, and it's something that Reyes Active Body Chiropractic has had success within our State College, PA practice.

 For instance, the Journal of Chiropractic Medicine references two case studies, one involving a 13-year-old female soccer player and the other a 17-year-old male who spent a lot of time either skateboarding or snowboarding.
 Both had chronic ankle issues, with the female's ankles inverting and the male's ankles "giving out," causing each of the subjects some relative amounts of pain.
 The male subject even had to wear a brace in order to help support his ankle and protect it from further injury.